sambhut/UT-DL-Spring-2022/README.md

 ## Default location of video output

-Below location can be changed to other intended location instead of /tmp/
+Below location in utils.py can be changed to other intended location instead of /tmp/

 def show_video(frames, fps=30):
 imageio.mimwrite('/tmp/test.mp4', frames, fps=fps, bitrate=1000000)